05_Class_Activity

 A two-sample t-test compares means from two independent groups.

-Let’s compare pine needle lengths between windward and leeward sides:
+Let’s compare needle lengths between sunny and shady sides

 # Summarize pine needle data by wind exposure